PromptAI/promptdialog/docs/tutorial/form.md

 ## Add a form (Information Collection) node
   ![03-form](/assets/images/tutorial/form/03-form.png)
-  Add the name of form.
+  Add the name of the form.
   ![04-form](/assets/images/tutorial/form/04-form.png)

 ## Add slots
-  1. Collect fruit type
+  1. Collect the fruit type
     <br/>
      Click **Add Slot** (a slot node and a bot response node will be added by default), as shown in the figure
      ![05-form](/assets/images/tutorial/form/05-form.png)